arashKhanDeveloper/Tutorial-ML-Decision-Tree-Social-Network-Ads-Prediction/README.md

 ## Tutorial Project

+- These projects were created while following online courses and tutorials.
-Machine Learning project using Decision Tree for Social Network Ads Prediction with data preprocessing, feature scaling, and model evaluation.
+- Machine Learning project using Decision Tree for Social Network Ads Prediction with data preprocessing, feature scaling, and model evaluation.

 ## Features